 - 1. The ultimate responsibility for ensuring faculty workload equity and accountability across the University lies with the Senior Vice President and Provost. - 2.
-The Senior Vice President and Provost's Office is responsible for reporting faculty workload information to the USM. - E. Unit heads (or designees) in departmentalized Colleges shall prepare an annual summary report of assigned faculty member workloads in their Units for the Dean.
+The Senior Vice President and Provost's Office is responsible for reporting faculty workload information to the USM. - E. Unit heads (or designees) in departmentalized Colleges shall prepare for the Dean an annual summary report of assigned faculty member workloads in their Units-for the Dean.
 In non-departmentalized Colleges, the Dean shall prepare the annual report.
-The report should be made available to all faculty in the Unit, preferably on the Unit's public website, intranet, or online dashboard.
+The report should be made available to all faculty in the Unit, preferably on the Unit's public website, intranet, or online dashboard. - F. Units must develop their initial faculty workload policies, pursuant to their Unit governance procedures, by or before May 23, 2023.
+Units should review their policies

-- F. Units must develop their initial faculty workload policies, pursuant to their Unit governance procedures, by or before May 23, 2023.
-Units should review their policies at a minimum every five years after initial approval as perpursuant to the procedures established in section V.C above. - G. The Office of Faculty Affairs shall develop, review periodically (at intervals of no more than five years), and publish faculty workload guidance.
+- at \underline{a} minimum \underline{of} every five years after initial approval \underline{as} perpursuant \underline{to} the procedures established in section V.C above. - G. The Office of Faculty Affairs shall develop, review periodically (at intervals of no more than five years), and publish faculty workload guidance.